Coggeshall Abbey: History

-On the eve of the suppression of the monastery many, possibly false, charges were made against the abbot, William Love, and in 1536 he was relieved of his duties.
+On the eve of the suppression of the monastery many, possibly false, charges were made against the abbot, William Love.
+In 1536 he was relieved of his duties and replaced by the more amenable Henry More, who offered little resistance to the impending Dissolution.
 The abbey was heavily in debt by the time of its closure in 1538, following which the site was sold to Sir Thomas Seymour.

-The abbey church was rapidly ransacked and demolished.
-A house was built in 1581 on part of the monastery site and still stands.
-The abbey gate chapel survives restored as 'St. Nicholas Chapel', which hosts a monthly Sunday service.
+The abbey church was rapidly ransacked and demolished – it had gone by 1541, when Seymour exchanged the site for other lands.
+A house was built in 1581 on part of the monastery site by Anne Paycocke and her husband Richard Benton, and still stands.
+The surviving monastic buildings were converted for agricultural use, with the gate chapel and guest house serving as barns.